pcon92/banking-application/README.md

     - transfers rounding to nearest int, need to fix for float
 - Med priority:
     - double receipt from transfer if transfer to blank name
+    - on delete contact sets name as transferring to
 - Low priority:
     - long message large overflows